2001Arpit/RTL-Design-With-SKY130/README.md

 - Setup and hold time creates a window around the clock edge where the data cannot be toggled, or it can cause metastability (uncertainty).

 ![image](https://user-images.githubusercontent.com/92947276/166223384-4d4967e4-f105-4ba0-9a34-3509861a4aa7.png)

+- In practical world setup analysis is used to improve performance and hold analysis is used to prevent data corruption.

 What makes these cells fast and slow are:
   - Charging/ Discharging of capacitance.
   - Faster cells are wider, whereas slower cells are narrower.
   - This also makes the faster cells occupy more area and consume more power.
+- We might also need to use slow cells due to the maximum operating frequency of the design.
+The maximum frequency is limited by the critical path (path whose propagation delay is the highest).